gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Get-AIPFileStatus.md

 This cmdlet does not support a service principal account in Azure Active Directory; you must run it interactively with a user account.

+Note: You can run this cmdlet non-interactively with the preview version of the Azure Information Protection client.
+For more information, see [How to label files non-interactively for Azure Information Protection](https://docs.microsoft.com/information-protection/rms-client/client-admin-guide-powershell#how-to-label-files-non-interactively-for-azure-information-protection) from the admin guide.

 ## EXAMPLES

 ### Example 1: Get the label and protection status of a single file